mrmattson/next/api.md

 </my-component>
 ```

-In this case the component is created with an initial state that can be modified internally via the `component.update` method.
+In this case the component is created with an initial state that can be modified internally via `component.update`.

 You should avoid to store nested javascript objects into the state property because their references will be shared across multiple component and might generate side effects.
-To avoid surprises you can export your components also as function
+To avoid undesired surprises you can create your components also using a factory function

 ```html
 <my-component>